TypeRocket/typerocket/README.md

 TypeRocket also supports wildcards using dot notation for deeply nested fields.

-##### Example: On an existing model like `PagesModel`
+##### Example: Existing Model

-Here we have a custom event component used by a builder field with a field that requires a link.
+On an existing model like `PagesModel`... here we might have a custom event component used by a builder field with a field that requires a link.

 ```php
 // In your themes functions.php